Polycythaemia, or erythrocytosis, means having a high concentration of red blood cells in your blood.

 Medication to prevent blood clots

-Daily low-dose aspirin tablets may be prescribed to help prevent blood clots and reduce the risk of serious complications, if you have PV.
+If you have PV, daily low-dose aspirin tablets may be prescribed to help prevent blood clots and reduce the risk of serious complications.

 You may also be offered treatment with low-dose aspirin if you have apparent or secondary polycythaemia and another condition affecting your blood vessels, such as coronary heart disease or cerebrovascular disease.